SatoriCyber/universal-data-permissions-scanner/CONTRIBUTING.md

 * run

 The connect will create a connection to the datastore.
-The run will build the model as described in the [Model](authz_analyzer/models/model.py) package.
+The run will build the model as described in the [Model](universal-data-permissions-scanner/models/model.py) package.
 The run needs to call BaseWriter.write_entry() with AuthzEntry object which presents a line.

 ### Write Documentation
-authz-analyzer could always use more documentation, whether as part of the official authz-analyzer docs, in docstrings, or even on the web in blog posts, articles, and such.
+universal-data-permissions-scanner could always use more documentation, whether as part of the official universal-data-permissions-scanner docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback
-The best way to send feedback is to file an issue at https://github.com/satoricyber/authz-analyzer/issues.
+The best way to send feedback is to file an issue at https://github.com/satoricyber/universal-data-permissions-scanner/issues.

 If you are proposing a feature: